A flood of evidence has come in since suspect’s arrest in Gilgo Beach serial killings cold case, DA says - KESQ

 Authorities narrowed thousands of cell tower records down to a handful of people and then began focusing on residents who also matched a physical description provided by a witness who had seen the suspected killer.

-Heuermann matched the witness’s description, lived close to the Long Island cell site and worked near the New York City cell sites where other calls were captured, authorities said.
+Heuermann fitted the witness’s description, lived close to the Long Island cell site and worked near the New York City cell sites where other calls were captured, authorities said.

-A key break in the case came when investigators were able to match DNA from a piece of male hair found on the burlap used to wrap Waterman’s body to a DNA sample taken from a pizza crust Heuermann had discarded in a Manhattan trash can in January.
+A key break in the case came when investigators matched DNA from a piece of male hair found on the burlap used to wrap Waterman’s body to a DNA sample taken from a pizza crust Heuermann had discarded in a Manhattan trash can in January.

-Additionally, a search of the suspect’s computer unveiled a harrowing search history that included at least 200 internet searches for information about the status of the Gilgo investigation, as well as compulsive searches for photos of the victims and their families, Tierney said.
+Heuermann’s internet history included at least 200 internet searches for information about the status of the Gilgo investigation, as well as compulsive searches for photos of the victims and their families, Tierney said.

 The records also included searches for violent pornography and depictions of women being abused, raped and killed, the prosecutor said.

-Heuermann’s wife and two children were out of state during the times the three women were believed to be killed, Tsoierney said.
+Heuermann’s wife and two children were out of state during the times the three women are believed to have been killed, authorities said.

 The suspect’s wife and children are cooperating with the investigation, according to Carter.